 Where to Find Feedback About iPhone 12 Performance

 If you’re thinking about buying an iPhone 12, iPhone 12 mini, iPhone 12 Pro, or iPhone 12 Pro Max, or if you already own one, you’ll want to monitor feedback from those who have adopted these devices.
 This feedback will alert you to potential issues with the hardware and software.

-We’ve also put together a list of the best reasons to, and not to, install the latest version of iOS 14 and it’s worth a look if you’re on the fence about downloading Apple’s newest software.
+We’ve also put together lists that run down the best reasons to, and not to, install the latest version of iOS 15 or iOS 14 and they’re worth a look if you’re on the fence about downloading Apple’s newest software.

 How to Fix iPhone 12 Problems